Isopod00/Automatic-Sprayer/README.md

 All of the code for this project is in a single .ino script that is run by the Arduino Mega.

 The main functions of the code are to:
+  1. Connect to my home wifi network to allow for OTA software update functionality
-  1. Allow the user to configure system settings such as the interval between sprays and the spray duration using the touch screen
+  2. Allow the user to configure system settings such as the interval between sprays and the spray duration using the touch screen
-  2. Keep track of the time remaining until the next spray and display it to the user on the screen
+  3. Keep track of the time remaining until the next spray and display it to the user on the screen
-  3. Allow the user to manually initiate a spray whenever they want via a digital button on the touch screen
+  4. Allow the user to manually initiate a spray whenever they want via a digital button on the touch screen

+The code for this project utilizes the Elegoo_GFX, Elegoo_TFTLCD, Touchscreen, SPI, WiFi101, and ArduinoOTA libraries, all of which can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/master/Libraries) in the project repository.

 ### Electronics